mr309/MGSR-TeamUp/notes/manmaru.md

 * Lastly, decide the spin
   * Always use super backspin unless there is a good reason not to
   * The main reason you would consider regular backspin is if two things are true:
-    * 1) The slope of the green shows that around the pin is sloping upwards
+    * Condition 1) The slope of the green shows that around the pin is sloping upwards
-    * 2) There is a headwind of at least moderate strength
+    * Condition 2) There is a headwind of at least moderate strength
   * If these two things are not true, and this is a long/medium approach (not short riser approach or chip), always use standard backspin
+    * For those ones, when chipping, use regular backspin by default and standard spin if the two conditions are true
 * Fire away!

 ## Putting
 * You can use the Line-Counting Method to improve the accuracy on tough putts.
 It doesn't guarantee you can make them, but gives you a greater chance of making them than off "feel", and also even if you miss the 2nd putt will be close.
 * How to putt based on line counting
-  * 1) Switch to the middle-gauge (100ft) putter
+  * Step 1) Switch to the middle-gauge (100ft) putter
-  * 2) In the middle lane of squares, count the number of moving "lines" or "dots you see between you and the cup (including the ones right at the start where the ball is)
+  * Step 2) In the middle lane of squares, count the total number of moving "lines" or "dots" you see between you and the cup going the same direction (including the ones right at the start where the ball is)
+    * Like if one square has 3 visible sliding/moving dots in the center lane, that counts as 3
+    * If there are lines going both directions, they cancel each other out.
+If there is a putt with 8 left-moving dots and 3 right-moving dots, treat it as having 5 left-moving dots.
-  * 3) If it's a long putt and you cannot see exactly how many lines there are, use the overhead view and zoom in near cup to see the full story.
-Works for fairway putts too.
+  * Step 3) If it's a long putt and you cannot see exactly how many lines there are in the head-on view, use the overhead view and zoom in near cup to see the full story.
+Works well for fairway putts of any length when putting with Bowser or Wiggler and you cannot see the green slope.
-  * 4) However many lines you see, slightly tap or "click" the opposite direction once on the D-Pad.
+  * Step 4) However many lines you see, slightly tap or "click" the opposite direction once on the D-Pad.
 Lightly tap.
 Not miniscule tap, but not strong tap either.
 Light tap.
     * To practice how much a "tap" is, use this method on short easy putts with only a few lines.
-After tapping, see if it how you're lined up "matches" what you would've done anyway.
+After tapping, see if it matches how you're lined up "matches" what you would've done anyway.
 This builds the muscle memory of how much a "tap" is.
-  * 5) Use elevation finder to check how many yds elevation difference there is.
+  * Step 5) Use elevation finder to check how many yds elevation difference there is.
 Make adjustments based on elvation (see below)
-  * 6) Fire away based on elevation
+  * Step 6) Fire away based on elevation
-  * 7) Ball goes in hole.
+  * Step 7) Ball goes in hole.
 Probably.
 * How to make the adjustments mentioned in #5 above
   * If the putt is uphill the entire way, remove one "click" or tap for every 0.4yds of elevation increase
     * For example, if there are 9 rightward lines on an 0.8yds uphill putt, only click 7 left, not 9 left